Romain-Guillot/weather-app/README.md

 | MOCKING | false |
 | OPEN_METEO_BASE_URL | https://api.open-meteo.com |

+Then, these arguments are available through the `Env` class.

 ## Navigation
-`go_router`
+[`go_router`](https://pub.dev/packages/go_router) package is used to handle the application navigation.
+It uses a declarative routing system with named routes.

 ## Intl
-[AI tranlator](TODO) tool is used to translate the application.
-This tool translate the values of the `resources/l10n/weatherapp.json` file with ChatGTP 3.5.
+`AI tranlator` tool is used to translate the application.
+This tool translate the values of the `resources/l10n/weatherapp.json` file with Open AI API and generate arb files for each supported languages.

+**Usage:**
 ```
 python3 arb_translator.py [...]/weather-app/weatherapp/lib/resources/l10n/weatherapp.json --key XXX -o [...]/weather-app/weatherapp/lib/resources/l10n
 ```

-The application is currently translated to these languages:
+Supported languages:

 * 'es': Spanish
 * 'pt': Portuguese